 First, while it’s important that kids learn why we need to care for our teeth and gums, it’s not enough.
 Children have short time horizons.
 The risks of future harm don’t motivate them effectively.
 The key to handy dental hacks is making oral hygiene a part of who your child is, like eating, sleeping, drinking, and talking are.
 Getting kids to start looking after their teeth early greatly diminishes the need of private health insurance, but even so it’s still a beneficial thing to invest in anyway.

 The best way to make this happen is by personal example.
 Kids are wired to learn by imitation.
 Even before they have teeth, kids should come along for the ride when parents brush and floss.

 I mean, they’re in the bathroom with you anyways, right?

-Play is the natural gateway for reinforcing children’s dental hygiene behaviors.
+Play is the natural gateway for reinforcing children’s dental hygiene behaviours.
 Brushing the teeth of their dolls or action figures, for example.
 As they get older, play can evolve to refine proper brushing and flossing technique.
 One mom sewed a set of “chattering teeth” into the mouth of a stuffed dinosaur toy.
-Her kids loved practicing on this surprisingly realistic model!
+Her kids loved practising on this surprisingly realistic model!